unicode-org/cldr/docs/ldml/tr35-keyboards.md

     do {
         const haveMarker = markerAt(i); // true if there is a marker here if (i === input.end) {
-            segmentEnd = i; // end of input - end of segmetn } else if(hasNFDBoundaryBefore(i) && !have_marker) {
+            segmentEnd = i; // end of input - end of segment } else if(hasNFDBoundaryBefore(i) && !have_marker) {
             segmentEnd = i; // end of segment i++; // move past the NFD char